upes-open/Bus-Tracking-system/README.md

 and displays the estimated time the bus will take to reach the user's stop so that they can board the bus without any hassel.

+## Motive
+<>To provide convenience to the students availing of the bus facility.
+<>To minimize the chances of missing a student

 ## Tech Stack
 - [ ] Flutter
 - [ ] Firebase